Borobekra: Geography and History

-and, by 1911, 14,346 bighas of land is said to have been settled.
+The Borobekra Subdivision consists of the southern half of the Jiribam district, which itself lies between the western great bend of the Barak River (Note: The Barak River flows south till Tipaimukh and then makes an almost 180°-bend to flow north till Jirimukh.) in the west and the Vangaitang range in the east.
+The district was added to Manipur by the British in 1832, transferring it from the newly annexed Cachar kingdom.
+The forested "Jiribam valley" was opened for agricultural settlement in 1907.

-Most of the settlers in Jiribam came from Cachar, very few from the Imphal Valley (Manipur valley).

-They included Bengalis as well as Meiteis.
+Most of the settlers came from Cachar, including Bengalis as well as Meiteis.
 Rice and sugarcane were cultivated, and betel leaf (pan) in areas unsuitable for rice cultivation.

+Borobekra and its surrounding villages (Guakhal, Harinagar and Jakuradhor) were likely settled during that time, or at any rate well before Indian independence, mostly by Bengali speakers.

+Borobekra, with a marina on the Barak River, developed into a key market town for the area.
+It ran a Friday market, serving all the people living on the banks of the Barak River, as far way as Pherzawl.
+(Note: Pherzawl itself is not on the bank of the Barak River, but it could access the river through a port called Taithu-ghat nearby.)

-The Vangaitang range itself is the traditional abode of the Hmar tribes (part of the Kuki-Zo conglomeration).
+The Vangaitang range is the traditional abode of the Hmar tribes (part of the Kuki-Zo conglomeration).
 The Hmars live in small settlements at the foothills and at the edges of forest areas.

 Independent India

-Borobekra and all the surrounding villages (Guakhal, Harinagar and Jakuradhor) were already settled prior to India's independence.

-Borobekra was a market town that ran a Friday market which was the main market for the people on Barak River, as far way as Pherzawl.
-(Note: Pherzawl itself is not on the bank of the Barak River, but it could access the river through a port called Taithu-ghat nearby.)

-Initially, Jiribam subdivision was formed to encompass the Vangaitang range from the Jiri River in the north and Tipaimukh in the south.
-In due course, the southern and eastern hill regions were transferred to the Churachandpur district (now Pherzawl district), leaving only the valley and some of the foothills regions in the Jiribam subdivision.
+After Manipur was merged into India, a Jiribam Subdivision was formed, encompassing the Jiribam valley as well as the Vangaitang range extending till Tipaimukh in the south.
+In due course, the southern and eastern hill regions were transferred to the hill district (originally Churachandpur, now Pherzawl), leaving only the valley and some of the foothills areas in the Jiribam subdivision.

-The foothill villages to the east of Borobekra, such as Phailian, Tuisen and Buangmun, are administratively in Pherzawl district.
+The foothill villages to the east of Borobekra, such as Phailian, Tuisen and Buangmun, populated by Hmar tribals, were also transferred to the administration of the hill district.

-The Jiribam subdivision was divided into two revenue circles: the Jiri Circle in the north, and Barak Circle in the south.
+The Jiribam subdivision became part of the Imphal East district, and was divided into two revenue circles: the Jiri Circle in the north, and Barak Circle (or Borobekra Circle) in the south.
 The Barak Circle was headquartered at Borobekra.

-In December 2016, the Jiribam subdivision was made an independent district.
-The two revenue circles were upgraded to Jiribam subdivision and Borobekra subdivision respectively.
+In December 2016, the Jiribam subdivision was made an independent district, and the revenue circles were upgraded to subdivisions.